anh-vudinh/Phase-4-Group-Project--Movie-Database-front/README.md

 - logos now display a company text if the company did not have a logo in the DB
 - watchlist eyeballs now toggle between watched and unwatched, but not fully function with watchlist because there is no database and users created yet to store the information
 - prepared a rough draft outline of page 2 reviews/comments section
+- added dragscrolling to mainContainer, questionable about it's functionality.
+Need to somehow ignore clicks on movie images when scrolling for better user experience

 vu - 9/22/2021
 - added extra logic to moviecontainer to pull in 40 movies